ynohat/mobeye-cto-test/README.md

 The project can be tested at http://ahogg-mobeye-test.meteor.com.

+> This URL will stop working on March 25, 2016 as meteor discontinues its free hosting service.

 If you want to test it locally, read on.

 After installing meteor and cloning this repo, you should be able to run